 At 20, I created a life-size hammered bronze wall sculpture of the Creation of Adam, commissioned by a church in West Allis, Wisconsin.
-Besides creating free-standing and wall sculpture, the majority of my work over the next 30 years was acrylic and oil paintings with heavy impasto and strong 3-D canvases.
+Besides creating free standing and wall sculpture, the majority of my work over the next 30 years was acrylic and oil paintings with heavy impasto and strong 3-D canvases.

 I created mosaic sculptures and furniture for over thirteen years, and have been fascinated with the depth of color, texture and form this medium presents.
-The materials - fused glass, metals, cut marble, porcelain tile, and natural stone, etc. – are endless and the variety of transformations is infinite.
+The materials - fused glass, metals, cut marble, porcelain tile and natural stone, etc. – are endless and the variety of transformations is infinite.

 I started creating Illuminated Sculptural Paintings in 2013.
-I create my abstract paintings with a focus on depth, texture, and details that glow from within.
-My use of paint, sculpting medium and glazes has forced me to view color, line, form, colored light, and movement in a whole new way.
+I create my abstract paintings with a focus on depth, texture and details that glow from within.
+My use of paint, sculpting medium and glazes has forced me to view color, line, form, colored light and movement in a whole new way.
 The sculptures are illuminated within by LED RGB strip lighting that allows the viewer to control colors remotely.

-I'm not an artist who creates noisy or dark, foreboding work; social commentary, replete with bodily fluids, pain, and suffering; or meticulous reproductions of nature more easily captured with a camera.
-There is enough of that in the world.
 I am proudly an abstract expressionist, a style that is extremely cerebral.
 My compositions should provoke the viewer's attention, have relevance, and provide a sense of correlation or involvement.
 If it doesn’t do any of that, it should at least make you smile.
 I like to believe my art will transcend time and each generation will see something new and relevant to their era, a style that will look as fresh tomorrow as it does today.